KDE/kalendar/README.md

 ## Build

-**Kalendar requires KFrameworks 5.86 to be installed.** This package version is fairly recent and may not yet be available in your distibution of choice, meaning Kalendar might not work.
+**Kalendar requires KFrameworks 5.86 to be installed.** This package version is fairly recent and may not yet be available in your distribution of choice, meaning Kalendar might not work.

 **We also strongly recommend you install the `kdepim-runtime` package before starting Kalendar** -- this will provide you with the ability to add calendars from online resources.
 Having this package will also let Kalendar's backend automatically create a default local calendar.